aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 end, we decided to remove them from the `constructs` library as they pose a risk to the programming model.

-However, we are aware that aspects are used in by AWS CDK apps and even 3rd party libraries such as [cdk-watchful](https://github.com/eladb/cdk-watchful).
+However, we are aware that aspects are used by AWS CDK apps and even 3rd party libraries such as [cdk-watchful](https://github.com/eladb/cdk-watchful).

 Therefore, we propose to continue to support aspects in 2.x, with the goal of